-The National Health Workforce Data Set (NHWDS) 2014: medical practitioners contains information on the demographics, employment characteristics, work location and work activity of all medical practitioners in Australia who renewed their medical registration with the Medical Board of Australia via the National Registration and Accreditation Scheme (NRAS) that was introduced on 1 July 2010.
+The National Health Workforce Data Set (NHWDS) 2015: medical practitioners contains information on the demographics, employment characteristics, work location and work activity of all medical practitioners in Australia who renewed their medical registration with the Medical Board of Australia via the National Registration and Accreditation Scheme (NRAS) that was introduced on 1 July 2010.

-This is the fifth data set for medical practitioners from the new national registration scheme.
+This is the sixth data set for medical practitioners from the new national registration scheme.
 The data set comprises registration (including demographic) information provided by the Australian Health Practitioner Regulation Agency (AHPRA) and workforce details obtained by the Medical Workforce Survey.

-The major issues with data quality for the NHWDS 2014: medical practitioners include:
+The major issues with data quality for the NHWDS 2015: medical practitioners include:

-- The data are not directly comparable to those collected in the previous (2009 and earlier) AlHW Medical Labour Force Surveys due to changes in methods and scope, including the change in the method of determining the state or territory of practitioners' main job in medicine.
-The data are now nationally consistent and more complete that when based on state and territory-based data collection. - · Methodological changes, and in particular the inclusion of registration type and an updated specialty classification, mean that some estimates may be affected by changes between the NHWDS 2011: medical practitioners derivation and the derivation of NHWDS 2012-2013: medical practitioners. - Before 2010, the AIHW Medical Labour Force Survey collected state and territory of registration.
-The survey was administered by individual state and territory health departments or authorities and treatment of provisional registrants was not consistent across the states and territories.
+- The data are not directly comparable to those collected in the previous (2009 and earlier) AIHW Medical Labour Force Surveys due to changes in methods and scope, including the change in the method of determining the state or territory of practitioners' main job in medicine.
+The data are now nationally consistent and more complete that when based on state and territory-based data collection. - Methodological changes, and in particular the inclusion of registration type and an updated specialty classification, mean that some estimates may be affected by changes between the NHWDS 2011: medical practitioners derivation and the derivation of NHWDS 2012-2013: medical practitioners. - Until 2009, the AIHW Medical Labour Force Survey was administered by individual state and territory health departments or authorities and treatment of provisional registrants was not consistent across the states and territories.
 Published data for 2011 included provisional registrants in the employed medical practitioner numbers.
-From 2012, the data published excludes provisional registrants.
+From 2012, the data published exclude provisional registrants.
+In 2011 there were 2,945 provisional registrants included.
+In 2012 3,250 provisional registrants were excluded, 3,546 in 2013, 4,190 in 2014 and 5,339 in 2015.